garfix/nli-go/doc/remarks.md

+# 2020-11-05

+Uniformized the directory where all generated files are stored.
+It is now always the `var` directory, except when you specify another directory.
+The `session`, `log` and `sparql-cache` directories are located within `var`.

 # 2020-11-02

 Finished `go:break()`.
 It breaks `go:list_foreach()` and `go:range_foreach()` loops.
 Very nice to have.
 Quite simple to implement if you have the scope stack available.